Selection

 Link copied to clipboard

-The type read-only property of the type of the current selection.
+The type read-only property of the Selection interface returns a string describing the type of the current selection.

 Functions